marekzajac97/bf2-blender/docs/README.md

 - **Alpha Mode** - either `None`, `Alpha Test` (cheap, one-bit alpha), `Alpha Blend` (expensive, may increase overdraw)
 - **Shader** - name of the shader (.fx) file to use for drawing the material, usually matches the visible mesh type name.
 - **Technique** - a combination of names that describe the shader permutation (a set of shader features) to use for a particular material.
 These names are harcoded in the game engine.
-- **Animated UVs** - UV (texture) coordinates for BundledMeshes can be animated, BF2 uses this to fake tank track movement and/or wheel rotation.
+- **Animated UVs** - UV (texture) coordinates for BundledMeshes can be animated, BF2 uses this to fake tank track movement and/or road wheel rotation.
 Vertices that shall use this feature must be mapped to a specific UV transformation matrix depending on whether they belong to a tank track, wheel face or wheel outer rim and left/right side of the vehicle (total of 6 different combinations).

 ## Texturing